marinasundstrom/todo-app/docs/design.md

 ## Repositories

-A repository is responsible in retrieving and persisting aggregates.
+A repository is responsible in retrieving and persisting Aggregates - more precisely Aggregate Roots.
 This is unlike a repository in a traditional Data Access Layer (DAL) which mainly acts as an abstraction for retrieving data from a database.

 Aggregates are entities that depend on other entities for which it acts as a consistency boundary.